 • Applying to medical school is expensive.

-The basic MCAT registration fee is $305.
-The primary AMCAS fee is $160 for the first school, and $37 for each additional school.
-Add to that the school application fees payable at the secondary stage – up to $150 per school.
+The basic 2018 MCAT registration fee is $315.
+The primary AMCAS fee is $160 for the first school, and $39 for each additional school.
+Add to that the school secondary application fees which can run anywhere from $0 to $200 per school.
 Your grand total is now well over $1000, not including the cost of a prep course for the MCAT or travel to interviews.
 (There’s a fee assistance program for AMCAS and the MCAT, but it’s very difficult to qualify for it.)

 • State residency plays a greater role in medical school admissions than in college admissions.

 Many public schools are required by state regulation to give some degree of preference to legal residents of the state.
 Some set aside a certain percentage of seats for in-state applicants, and out-of-state candidates who are accepted usually have considerably higher grades and MCAT scores than their in-state counterparts.
 In addition, out-of-state tuition is substantially higher than in-state.

 • The highest-ranked medical schools want the highest grades and the highest MCAT scores.

 If you don’t have at least a 3.7 GPA and an MCAT score over the 90th percentile, don’t spend your money on the “big guns.”
 While of course anything is possible, it is highly unlikely that you’ll get in to one of these schools if you don’t have the high stats to match the expectations of these programs.